 I am a senior staff editor on the Flexible Editing desk at The New York Times, where I edit a variety of stories from across the newsroom — breaking news, science stories, political features, briefings, wellness stories, newsletters and more.
 I am also a global speaker on disability representation in the media and (occasionally) a national reporter covering the intersection of disability, politics and culture.
-I’ve written for The New York Times, Teen Vogue, Refinery29, Bustle, Men’s Health, Quartz, Columbia Journalism Review and many others (take a look at some of my work here).
+Previously, I was an editor at HuffPost.
+I have written for Teen Vogue, Refinery29, Bustle, Men’s Health, Quartz, Columbia Journalism Review and others (take a look at some of my work here).

 I was named as one of Forbes’ 30 Under 30 in the Media division for 2022 for my disability reporting and my efforts to expand and improve disability coverage in newsrooms across the country.
 In 2020, I was selected as a Knight Visiting Nieman Fellow to develop a curriculum to educate reporters on how to cover disability issues and train newsrooms to be more inclusive of disabled journalists (to resume in 2021).
 I’m on the board for the National Center on Disability & Journalism and served as a judge for the 2020 Katherine Schneider Journalism Award for Excellence in Disability Reporting.
 Last year, I was also recognized as one of 30 global disability leaders on Diversability’s D-30 Disability Impact List.